cuvva/terms/privacy.md

 ## Where does my information go?

 The data we collect from you may be transferred to and stored somewhere outside the European Economic Area ("EEA").
-It may also be processed by staff outside the EEA who work for us or one of our suppliers.
+It may be processed by staff outside the EEA who work for us or one of our suppliers.

 The parties we send your information to are obliged to comply with data protection laws, regulations and standards.
-They each have their own privacy notice which we can help you find - just let us know.
+Each of them is either; EU/EEA based, EU/US Privacy Shield compliant, or is based in a country recognised by the European Commission as having adequate protection.
+They also each have their own privacy notice.
+If you'd like help finding them - just let us know.

-We may share your information with these third parties:

-- underwriters of any policies you purchase
-- companies Cuvva use to help us deliver our service
-- any statutory body, for legal or regulatory requirements, and for fraud detection and prevention
-- with another company, if we were to merge with them or were acquired by them
-- anyone you have consented to provide information to, for example if you connected your Cuvva account to a third party service

-If you'd like to know who your data has been shared with, let us know.
+You can find out more on where your information goes [here](https://github.com/cuvva/terms/blob/master/third-parties.md).

 ## What are my data rights?